Karori Cemetery: History

-Karori Cemetery reached capacity during the 1950s, and Mākara Cemetery became Wellington's main burial ground.
-Burials at Karori happen only in pre-purchased family plots, in children's plots, and in pre-purchased ash plots.
+Although Karori Cemetery was nearing capacity during the 1950s, a new chapel was built and opened in 1959.
+By the 1960s there were more cremations than burials, with about 60% of Wellingtonians opting for cremation.
+Mākara Cemetery became Wellington's main burial ground from 1965.
+Burials at Karori now take place only in pre-purchased family plots, in children's plots, and in pre-purchased ash plots.